LeoMusso/Sandway/README.md

 # Sandway
-Project with AI for the ESA
+Project with AI for the ESA space agency